 Status: Open

-Investigating the Real-Time Capability of a COST Hardware Device
+Investigating the Real-Time Capability of a COTS Hardware Device

 BA: Bachelor Thesis (or Studienarbeit / Großer Beleg) or